BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 2. install new Xamarin SDK nuget package
 3. change initialisation of Branch
 4. delete word "Async" in called Branch methods
-5. change your code in accordance with changed and deleted list (see below)
+5. change the code in accordance with changed and deleted list (see below)

 ##### Changed Interfaces
 1. IBranchRewardsInterface
 2. IBranchUrlInterface

 ##### Changed methods
-1. We add two methods GetShortUrl instead of GetShortUrlAsync, you need to change list of parameters in your old GetShortUrlAsync and delete "Async"
+1. We add two methods GetShortUrl instead of GetShortUrlAsync, you need to change list of parameters in the old GetShortUrlAsync and delete "Async"

 ##### Deleted Interfaces
 1. IBranchProperties